Hydrospheredata/ambari-service/README.md

-#### An Ambari Service for Mist
+#### An Ambari Service for Hydrosphere
-Ambari service for easily installing and managing Mist on HDP cluster
+Ambari service for easily installing and managing Hydrosphere on HDP cluster

 ##### Setup